rogerdunnhawaii/360-review-client/README.md

 It works because there is a front end using React.js and a backend using Ruby on Rails w PostGRES

-## Complete the repository Description field and Website field with a meaningful sentence description of the application and link to the live URL

-1. Replace `ga-wdi-boston.react-auth-template` in `package.json` with your
-   projects name.
-1. Replace the `"homepage"` field in `package.json` with your (public) Github account name and repository name.
-1. Install dependencies with `npm install`.
-1. `git add` and `git commit` your changes.
-1. Run the development server with `npm start`.

 ## Link to the other repo

 - https://github.com/rogerdunnhawaii/360-review-api